Image: A group of people dressed for a funeral walk across the cemetery. (Photo: Tony Alter, some rights reserved.

 THE MOST IMPORTANT THING is not your clothing, but your presence.
 It is better to show up in clothing that is a little bit “off” than to stay away.

 THE BASIC PRINCIPLE IS RESPECT.
 We attend a funeral to show respect for the dead and to comfort the family.
 Therefore it’s important that our clothes show that respect: be clean, be tidy, and avoid anything flashy or attention-getting.
-The star of the show should be the departed, not someone in the third pew.
+This is not a fashion show, not a club, but a funeral.

-SHOES should be comfortable, and if you are going to graveside, remember that you’ll be walking on plushy grass.
+SHOES should be comfortable.
+If you are going to graveside, remember that you’ll be walking on plushy grass.
 Stiletto heels are stupid and dangerous in a cemetery.
 However, your favorite Nikes are a bit too casual unless your only other shoes have 4″ heels.

 MODESTY is another way of showing respect.
 If the funeral is Orthodox, everyone should dress in clothing that covers at least shoulders and knees.
 Men should wear a head covering or accept a kippah (skullcap) if offered.
 It may be the custom for adult women to cover their heads as well.
-If you do not own a nice hat, carry a scarf so that you can put it on if needed.
-For an Orthodox funeral, women will be wearing skirts.
+If you do not own a nice hat, carry a scarf so that you can put it on if you see that all the other women have their heads covered.
+For an Orthodox funeral, women will be wearing below-the-knee skirts.

 IN VERY HOT CLIMATES (say, Las Vegas in August) you may want to wear a hat that will give you shade and carry a bottle of water.
 Again the basic principle is that you don’t want to draw attention, so stay hydrated and shaded so that you don’t require EMT’s.